-Explanation: An error occurred when a NetBackup process attempted to create an internal message queue construct for interprocess communication.
+Explanation: When a NetBackup process attempts to create an internal message queue construct for inter-process communication, an error occurs.
 This error indicates a problem on the master server.
-On UNIX systems, this may be due to a lack of system resources for System V interprocess communication.
+On UNIX systems, this error may be due to a lack of system resources for System V inter-process communication.

-Recommended Action: Create debug log directories on the master server and retry the operation.
-Then, determine the type of system failure by examining the logs, starting with the bprd debug log.
+Recommended action: Create debug log directories on the master server and retry the operation.
+Then, determine the type of system failure by examining the logs.
+Start with the bord debug log.